mshick/hapi-postgraphile/README.md

     * `graphqlRequest`: `{query, variables, operationName}`
     * `options`: `{jwtToken, [schemaOptions]}` — the options object can provide the JWT for the request and override any of the global schemaOptions if needed.

+-   `postgraphile.performQueryWithCache(graphqlRequest)`

+    * `graphqlRequest`: `{query, variables, operationName}`
+    * cached queries cannot use options — they are ultimately uncachabled with a simple key/val lookup, and we'd also run into issues with JWT authentication.

 ## Requirements